foodappnandos/food-system/README.md

 # Food Ordering System

+My Name is Marius Nica

-This is a [Next.js](https://nextjs.org/) project for a university assignment - a Food Ordering System.
+This is a [Next.js](https://nextjs.org/) project for the Solent University Final assignment  - a Food Ordering System.

 ## Getting Started